The making of Harry Maguire: From Sheff Utd to world-record transfer

-Leicester City defender Harry Maguire has been one of England’s standout performers at the World Cup – and one of his old Sheffield United team-mates is certainly not surprised.
+Harry Maguire has become the world’s most expensive expensive defender after joining Manchester United for £80million from Leicester City – and one of his old Sheffield United team-mates is certainly not surprised.

-The 25-year-old did not play top-flight football until 2015, but unlike many young English players his age, he already had a wealth of first-team experience having broken into the Sheffield United team aged just 18.
+The 26-year-old did not play top-flight football until 2015, but unlike many young English players his age, he already had a wealth of first-team experience having broken into the Sheffield United team aged just 18.

 Neill Collins was at Sheffield United when Maguire broke through at Bramall Lane and quickly became the centre-back’s biggest fan.